renehorstmann/renehorstmann/README.md

 Mia uses high level object oriented programming with a tree based resource management.

-Already included are an Examples App; a [Tea Timer App](https://horsimann.de/tea); and a work in progress paint app.
+Already included are an Examples App; a [Tea Timer App](https://horsimann.de/tea); and a work in progress Paint App.

 Focus is on 2D-PixelArt Apps, but Mia can be setup for high resoultion as well.